James Stewart, Commendator of Kelso and Melrose: Career

+Lord James and his brother Lord James of St Andrews were at school in St Andrews after the death of James V. In June 1543, Regent Arran sent the Laird of Grange to collect them and take them to Linlithgow Palace.
+Robert Douglas took his stepson Lord James of St Andrews to Lochleven Castle instead, defying the Regent.
+James Stewart was at Stirling Castle with his sister Mary, Queen of Scots on 28 July 1544, and signed and sealed a charter.

 He wrote a letter to his step-mother Mary of Guise from Melrose, apparently in 1545, discussing the business of feuing and teinds on her jointure lands of Selkirk and Ettrick.
-He had been recently been with her at Linlithgow Palace.
+He had recently been with her at Linlithgow Palace.
 As instructed, he told Tom Scot of Haining to take his teind crops to their barn yard in Selkirk.
+William Hamilton of Sanquhar assisted in the administration of Melrose Abbey.
+Sanquhar had coal mines on Melrose lands, and if James Stewart visited Mauchline Castle (a Melrose property) the coal was reserved to him.

 In August 1548 his half brothers John Stewart, Commendator of Coldingham and Lord Robert sailed for France from Dumbarton with Mary, Queen of Scots.
 According to an English observer, Henry Johnes, the older brothers, Lord James, Prior of St Andrews and James Stewart, Commendator of Kelso and Melrose refused to go with her.

 In 1550, after the conclusion of the war known the Rough Wooing, he accompanied Mary of Guise on a visit to French court and his half-sister Mary, Queen of Scots.
 His half-brother John Stewart, Commendator of Coldingham also came.
 A number of Scottish nobles and lairds were included on the trip, perhaps a move intended to build support for pro-French policy.

+In July 1553, his sister Lady Jean Stewart was contracted to marry Archibald Campbell, 5th Earl of Argyll.
+Her cash dowry of 5,000 merks was to be paid by Mary of Guise and her brothers, the Commendators of Kelso, Holyrood, and Coldingham.